adreams/patterns-irl/Design Patterns/Creational/AbstractFactory.rst

 Overview
 ^^^^^^^^

-This pattern uses one interface to define the factory of methods for constructing interfaced or abstract classes.
+This pattern uses one interface to define a factory with methods for constructing interfaced or abstract classes.

 .. note:: TODO